 Choose to divorce using a family law process that minimises conflict

-By opting to use Untying the Knot’s fixed fee family dispute resolution solution, you and your child’s other parent will be committing to a consensual resolution of your matter.
+By using Untying the Knot for fixed fee family dispute resolution, you and your child’s other parent will be committing to a consensual resolution of your matter.
 No Family Court, no war, no mud-slinging.
-A mediation process, drawing on the best of Collaborative Law, where you commit to putting your children first.
+A mediation process, drawing on the best of Collaborative Law and Insight Mediation, where you commit to putting your children first.
 Bringing in resources like Our Family in Two Homes to focus on the issues your kids really need you to agree about.
 Offering Child-inclusive mediation to provide a voice for your children through an independent child expert.

 Children don't want to be part of your divorce